-Table 7.2 Meter Functions

-Function Description Keypad Text Voltage Input V IN Voltage Output Measures the AC Output Voltage from the Inverter V OUT Current Output Measures the AC Output Current from the Inverter.
-If optional Normally Off loads are connected, it will read the sum of Normally On and Normally Off outputs.
-I OUT Battery Voltage Measures Battery Voltage V BATT Battery Current Measures the Battery Current.
+Table Table 7.2 Meter Functions Function Description Keypad Text Voltage Input Measures the AC Input Voltage to the Inverter V IN Voltage Output Measures the AC Output Voltage from the Inverter V OUT Current Output Current Output Measures the AC Output Current from the Inverter.
+If I OUT optional Normally Off loads are connected, it will read the sum of Normally On and Normally Off outputs.
+Battery Voltage Measures Battery Voltage V BATT Battery Current Measures the Battery Current.
 When in charge mode, the current will be positive.
 When in Inverter mode, the current will be negative.
 I BATT VA Output Multiplication of the output voltage and output current VA OUT Inverter Watts Multiplication of the battery voltage and the battery current INV.
 WATTS Inverter Minutes Total minutes the system has run on inverter INV.
 MIN Temperature Measures the ambient temperature of the electronics enclosure.
 TEMP System Days Total days the system has been in service.
 SYS.
 DAYS